kubevirt-ui/kube-gateway/README.md

 export TOKEN=<the operator k8s token that will be used to fetch data from the cluster>

 # Run without an OAuth2 server
+# --jwt-token-key-file : the public key used to verify JWT access tokens
+# --k8s-bearer-token   : the k8s token that will be used by the proxy to fetch k8s resources for all
+#                        verified users
 ./oc-proxy \
     --api-server <your k8s API server URL> \
     --skip-verify-tls \